 The controller has a float mode once the battery is full, where it switches the power off and on with only a low current output – nice.

 When not charging anything the panel has an output of about 0.67 V(!), so it will not run a 12 V device directly.
-To output power it needs to be connected to a battery.
+To output any power it needs to be connected to a battery.
 By momentarily connecting it to a battery the panel can be "woken up" to output 17-19 V but it turns off a few seconds later when it realises the thing it's now connected to is not a battery.
 This limits its usefulness.

 The user "manual" is just a single sheet of light weight paper.
 It's absolutely pathetic, and not just because it misspells "aluminium" the American way – very strange for a product which comes through Australia.
 It's pathetic because it contains really basic errors and doesn't contain really basic details and specifications.

 The unfolded size is a bit less than 1360 mm long, NOT 1790 mm as the product description, box, and user manual all say.
-Someone doubled the wrong dimension from the closed panel.
+Someone doubled the wrong dimension of the closed panel.
 Yes, it made it to the box.
-This mistake appears to be too embarrassing for Jaycar to bother responding to the message I sent them about it.
+This mistake appears to be too embarrassing for Jaycar to bother responding to the message I sent about it.

 The cable has battery clips, NOT alligator clips as the product description and box says.
-Again, Jaycar has not responded.
+Again, Jaycar has not officially responded.
 The Jaycar saleswoman and I had a look at some battery clips and alligator clips in the component section and they were all labeled correctly (and sensibly!) there.

-Having a quick look at the printing on the box yesterday afternoon I'd say it's part of a move by Jaycar to commoditise solar panels, making them an off-the-shelf item that can simply be bought and used.
+Having a quick look at the printing on the box I'd say it's part of a move by Jaycar to commoditise solar panels, making them an off-the-shelf item that can simply be bought and used.
 This is not necessarily a bad thing.
 A bare solar panel connected to a solar charge controller takes more setting up, which is a barrier to mass market acceptance.
 This solar panel is not as versatile as that setup, but for a particular set of purposes it's plug-and-play.